apprunjs/apprun-docs/docs/installation.md

 AppRun is so flexible that you can choose your favorite ways of using it.

-Next, you will see the [tutorial](02-tutorial) of creating AppRun apps.
+Next, you will see the quick-start tutorial on creating AppRun apps.